SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### <a name="logs"></a>Logs

 Using the "Logs" tab, you can request log information from devices.
-Log information can be filtered according to date ranges, type of log, keywords and maximum number of lines to transfer.
+Log information can be filtered according to date ranges, type of log, keywords and the maximum number of lines to transfer.

-To request a log from a device,
+To request a log from a device you have the following options:

 - Select the date and time range.
 - Choose the type of log.
 The supported logs are usually device-specific.